Blankal/Assistant-yesyesyesyesyesreal/README.md

 Instructions for Use:
-    1. Make sure you have a proper GOOGLE ai key and be sure to set it as an environment variable called 'GOOGLE_API_KEY'.
+    1. Make sure you have a proper GOOGLE ai key (you can find one on aistudio.google) and be sure to set it as an environment variable called 'GOOGLE_API_KEY'.
     2. After setting your environment, be sure to edit config for use-case.
 The program can only use gemini calls at the moment.